CiscoTestAutomation/CL-DevNet-2595/workshop.md

 **Disaster!**

 In the previous step we've taken a snapshot of our network when it was performing as expected.
-We will now take a new snapshot and compare with this previous good snapshot.
+We will now take a new snapshot and compare it with the previous good snapshot.

-With an editor open the script below, and examine it's content:
+With an editor open the script below, and examine its content:

 `robot_compare_snapshot/compare_snapshot.robot`

-This is the 2nd RobotFramework based script, which upon running, will:
+This is the 2nd RobotFramework based script which, upon running, will:

 * Load Genie Library
 * Connect to the two devices
-* Learn bgp, interface, platform, ospf and the device configuration and save it to file.
+* Learn BGP, interface, platform, OSPF and the device configuration, and save it to files
-* And compare the new snapshot with the original snapshot!
+* And compare the new snapshot with the original one!

 Let's start the script.